videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 ### Playing with Preview

-Testing a project in the Inky Editor is one of the most important skills to learn when using it.
+Testing a project in the Inky Editor is one of the most important skills to learn when working with Ink.
 Based on the example now written in the editor, its different choices and their outcomes can be examined.

-First, click on the "Choose to Write More" choice.
-On the right-hand side, it will be shown and then the End of Story text will be shown.
+First, click on the "Choose to Write More" option in the Preview pane.
+It will be shown and then the End of Story text will be shown.

 **Note:** Whenever a story ends, the "End of Story" text is shown in the Inky Editor.
 This signals that there is no more content in the story.

 Click the "Restart" button in the Inky Editor.
 (It is the double-arrow, the rightmost icon above the Preview Pane area.)
 This will restart the story back before any choices were made.

-This time, click on the "Give up on a New Project" choice.
+This time, click on the "Give up on a New Project" option.
 Notice that it too will be shown and then the same "End of Story" text is shown.

 Right now, these two choices do not amount to much.
 Clicking on either will choose that option and then end the story right there.